brendt/stitcher.io/src/content/blog/2018-09-10-laravel-viewmodels.md

 }
 ```

-Now, instead of calling the view model methods, we can call their property and get a JSON back.
+Instead of calling the view model methods, we can call their property and get a JSON back.

 ```html
 <select-field